-I must admit, I jumped at the opportunity to review White Male Actors as, from the outset and having never listened to the band before, this already gave me plenty of critical ammunition to deride the band in drawing the analogy that there are far too many of them, many of whom are underwhelming, generic, and fall below the radar, doing mostly extras work and television commercials at the height of their success.
+I must admit, I jumped at the opportunity to review White Male Actors as, from the outset and having never listened to the band before, this already gave me plenty of critical ammunition to deride the band in drawing the analogy that there are far too many of them, many of whom are underwhelming, generic, and fall below the radar, doing mostly extras work and television commercials at the height of their success, since now a days everyone watch a lot of TV, movies, series and more, some even get a corner mount tv to watch tv more comfortably.
 However, since having actually listened to the group’s debut release, ‘Ghosts EP,’ my mind swiftly changed, and for very good reason.

 For those of you who, like me, are new to White Male Actors and their music, they are composed of David McGaughey on guitar and vocals, Pete Devine on guitar, and Mark Donnelly on the drums.
 Their sound has been branded as ‘ambient pop’, however I feel a more appropriate genre is ‘alternative poetic stadium indie-pop’, as it’s very difficult to pinpoint a constant in their eclectic, ever-growing sound.
 White Male Actors, in this respect, do extremely well in conforming to this pop ambience, at the same time exploring every possible angle of this vague genre, and so providing a sound for every possible way ‘ambient pop’ could be perceived by those listening to the record.